 First, if you’re just looking for some basic weight loss information then I recommend cruising around my blog and looking over some of the posts I’ve shared over the years.
 I’ve been writing on Organize Yourself Skinny since March 2011 so there’s quite a bit to choose from.

-If you need something a little more structure then I recommend signing up for my free 7-day “Getting Started with Your Weight Loss Journey” Challenge.
-This challenges takes all the topics I talk about, on my blog, and shares them in an organized way.
+If you need something a little more structure then I recommend signing up for my free 7-day “Getting Started with Your Weight Loss Journey” Series.
+This 7-day series takes all the topics I talk about, on my blog, and shares them in an organized way.
 You’ll get a daily email that covers a weight loss strategy I use along with action steps to implement it into your lifestyle.
 This is a great way to get started.

 Now let’s talk about meal prep.

 If you’re simply looking for some basic meal prep information then check out this meal prep page I put together – it includes all of the meal prep posts I’ve written over the years.

 If you’re ready to dive in a little more then sign up for my 7-day meal prep series.
 Again, just like with the weight loss series, it’ll walk you through the basics of starting a meal prep habit.